wangyedev/git-switcher/README.md

 ## Contributing

-We welcome contributions to Git Account Switcher!
+We welcome contributions to Dev Studio!
 Here's how you can help:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)